aws/modern-data-architecture-accelerator/README.md

 ***

-## Available CAEF Reusable CDK L2 Constructs
+## Available MDAA Reusable CDK L2 Constructs

-These constructs are specifically designed to be compliant with the AWSSolutions, HIPAA, and NIST 800-53 R5 CDK Nag Rulesets and are used throughout the CAEF codebase.
-Additionally, these compliant constructs can be directly leveraged to build new constructs outside of the CAEF codebase.
+These constructs are specifically designed to be compliant with the AWSSolutions, HIPAA, and NIST 800-53 R5 CDK Nag Rulesets and are used throughout the MDAA codebase.
+Additionally, these compliant constructs can be directly leveraged to build new constructs outside of the MDAA codebase.

 * [**Athena Workgroup Constructs**](packages/constructs/L2/athena-constructs/README.md)
 * [**EC2 Constructs**](packages/constructs/L2/ec2-constructs/README.md)